wjclavell/ConsoleChamp-Frontend/README.md

 #### Current:

 - User can view all video games on the site
-- User can click a category (PS4, Nintendo Switch, XBOX One) to filter games for that system
+- User can click a category (PS4, Nintendo Switch, Xbox One) to filter games for that system
 - User can click a game to view critic reviews and information about that game
 - User can click a link in each critic review to view the full review by that critic
 - User can create a user review for selected game